 How Do I Use MPEG Streamclip To Convert To Avid DNxHD?

+If you are running macOS Mojave or earlier then you can continue to use MPEG Streamclip.
 We produced a detailed step by step tutorial a few years ago and that is still valid, even though MPEG Streamclip has gone through a number of revisions since then.
 For Pro Tools, the Avid DNxHD 36 8-bit is the best one to go for and then select the appropriate frame rate, and frame size for the content you are working with.

 Are There Any Other Tips?